oaisd-ctc/3-day-project-c-Hayden-Flick-STUDENT/README.md

 Generic RPG Combat System (henceforth referred to as "the game") is a half-game demonstrating the concept of a "turn-based combat system".
+Currently the project is in a partially-functional limbo.

 The game uses a command line input system to control a set of 3 player characters and an RNG system to control a set of 3 enemy characters.
 The goal of the game is for the player characters to defeat all the enemy characters.